strvcom/nodejs-open-knowledge/examples/01-javascript/README.md

   - to install the package use `npm install request request-promise` (`request-promise` package needs `request` package as well, it uses it internally)

 4. Implement workflow with async await
-  - you await promises, so use the same `request-promise` package can be used
+  - `async await` works with promises so use the same `request-promise` package